What is Thunderbolt Technology?

 Thunderbolt 4 Connectivity

-What It Delivers
+What Does It Deliver?

 Thunderbolt 4 builds on the innovation of Thunderbolt 3 for a truly universal cable connectivity experience.
 Thunderbolt 4 always delivers 40 Gbps speeds and data, video and power over a single connection.
 It is the most comprehensive Thunderbolt specification yet with compliance across the broadest set of industry-standard specifications – including USB4, DisplayPort and PCI Express (PCIe) – and is fully compatible with prior generations of Thunderbolt and USB products.